-- Stroke Styles.
-This opens a dialog box where you can edit or define custom styles for lines and object strokes. - Clear Transformations.
-Choosing this option resets an object to its original position (including rotation). - Dimensions Include Stroke Weight.
+Customize... - Dimensions Include Stroke Weight.
 When checked, width and height values include the object width as well as the defined stroke width.
 For example, if this option is checked, a square that is 72 points wide with a 1-pt stroke would be 73 points wide (using the default stroke position that aligns the stroke on the center of the object edge). - Transformations are Totals.
-When checked, transformations to an object's contents reflect the object's transformations plus transformations applied to the content within the frame.
-For example, if an object is rotated 10°, and the graphic within the object is rotated 5°, the object's rotation displays as 15° when this option is checked. - Show Content Offset.
+When checked, transformations such as rotation are cumulative for the frame and the frame contents.
+For example, an image frame is rotated 10°... - When Transformations are Totals is checked, the image in the frame also shows 10° rotation; you can change the content rotation to 0° to return the image (but not the frame) to horizontal. - When not checked, the image in the frame shows 0° because the content is not rotated relative to its container.
+You have to rotate the content -10° to return it to horizontal without affecting the frame's rotation. - Show Content Offset.
 When checked, the Control panel shows X+ and Y+ values for a graphic placed within a frame when the actual graphic (not the frame) is selected. - Adjust Stroke Weight when Scaling.
 When checked, resizing an object changes the stroke weight proportionally.
 For example, resizing an object with a 1-pt stroke to 50% results in a 0.5-pt stroke.